 After 1834, parishes were grouped together to form unions, each run by a Board of Guardians.

 - settlement papers (settlement examinations, removal orders, settlement certificates), usually amongst the parish records

 - Bastardy papers

 - Apprenticeship records

 - overseers’ accounts and rates (usually amongst the parish records)

 - Workhouse records (‘creed’ registers, admission and discharge registers, births and deaths registers)

 - Board of Guardians’ minutes (from 1835)

 Between 1835 and 1948 paupers were maintained in the workhouses of the Poor Law Unions, each catering for a group of 10-25 parishes.
-Registers of births and deaths, and creed registers, have survived for 8 out of the 11 West Sussex Unions and are listed below.
+Registers of births and deaths, and creed registers, have survived for 8 out of the 11 West Sussex Unions and are listed in the table below.
 For full details of the parishes involved and references, see ‘Sussex Poor Law Records: A Catalogue’ by J M Coleman.